ozendelait/wordnet-to-json/README.md

 Disclaimer
 ----------
 This mapping is generated automatically.
 I have tried to fix many-to-one / one-to-many ambiguities whenever I encountered them.
 However, this is still provided "as-is" without any guarantee of correctness or completeness.
+Use it at your own risk!

 Citation
 --------